 1919: IL shutout leader

-Returning to the International League for a 6th year there, Al went 19-17 for a horrible Jersey City team that otherwsie was 37-76.
-He led the IL with nine shutouts and his 1.95 ERA was 4th-best.
+Returning to the International League for a 6th year there, Al went 19-17 for a horrible Jersey City team that otherwise was 37-76.
+He led the IL with nine shutouts and his 1.95 ERA was 4th-best in the league.
 He threw 318 innings and walked only 59 batters that year.
 Al kept anonymously sending Clark Griffith news clippings of his successes to try to get a chance at the major leagues.
 Griffith scouted Schacht and liked what he saw, signing him up.

 In his major league days, he had a record of 14-10 in 197 innings, with an ERA of 4.48.
 According to the similarity scores method, the most similar player to Schacht was his teammate Jose Acosta.
 Schacht liked to boast that Babe Ruth never homered against him.

-Schacht joined the 1925 Senators as a third base coach and remained there for a decade.
+Schacht re-joined the Senators as a third base coach in 1925 and remained there for a decade.
 He continued his act with Altrock during this time.
-A popular fellow, his Clown Prince act didn't prevent him from serving as interim manager for the Washington Senators in 1934.
-(Note: this service is not listed by Baseball-Reference.com as it may not have been official, but is described by the SABR Biography as occuring during a time when Joe Cronin had broken his wrist and went on honeymoon.)
+A popular fellow, his Clown Prince act didn't prevent him from serving as interim manager for the Senators in 1934.
+(Note: this service is not listed in reference works as it was unofficial, but it is described by the SABR Biography as occurring during a time when Joe Cronin had broken his wrist and went on honeymoon.)
 Cronin and Schacht were traded to the Boston Red Sox after that season for Lyn Lary and $225,000 and the Altrock/Schacht partnership ended.
-Al coached for Boston for two years.
+Al coached for Boston for two years, in 1935 and 1936.

 The rest of his life